cjdbarlow/Part-One/medical-gas-supply.md

 ###Fractional Distillation
 Oxygen is produced on the industraial scale by fractional distillation of atmospheric air.
 This process:
 * Relies on the fact that **different gases** have **different boiling points**
-By liquifying air and then heating it gradually, each gas can be removed separately.
+By liquifying air and then heating it gradually, each gas can be removed separately as it boils.
 * Occurs in stages:
     * Atmospheric air  is filtered
     Removes dust and other contaminants.
     * Air is **compressed** to **6 atm** and **then cooled** to below ambient temperature
-    Water vapour condenses and then can be removed.
+    Water vapour condenses and is removed.
     * Compressed air passed through a **zeolite seive** which removes CO<sub>2</sub>
-    * Compressed air is allowed to reexpand
+    * Compressed air is allowed to re-expand
-    As it does so it loses energy as per **Gay-Lussac's Law**, and liquifies.
+    As it does so it loses heat energy as per **Gay-Lussac's Law**, and liquifies.
-        * Air must be cooled below the boiling point of the desired gases This requires getting gases very cold, and so the process may be mechanically assisted using a turbine, and/or a heat exchanger.
+        * Air must be cooled below the boiling point of the desired gases
+        This requires getting gases very cold, and so the process may be mechanically assisted using a turbine, and/or a heat exchanger.
 Key boiling points (at 1 atm):
             * Nitrogen: 77°K
             * Oxygen:  90°K
             * Helium: 4°K
             Helium *can* be produced by fractional distillation, but liquifying it is understandably difficult given the very, very low boiling point.
-Helium can be mined, as helium produced by alpha decay of radioactive materials may be trapped in gas pockets under the earth.
+Helium can also be mined, as helium produced by alpha decay of radioactive materials may be trapped in gas pockets under the earth.
     * Liquid air is then **fractionally distilled**
     Temperature of liquid air is raised slowly.
         * As the boiling point of each gas is reached (e.g. 77°K for nitrogen), that gas will begin to vaporise from the liquid, and can be collected